I beg to move,

 It is a pleasure to serve under your chairmanship, Mr Howarth.
 During the last general election campaign, I attended a hustings in Enfield, Southgate organised by the local branch of the National Autistic Society.
 Following that meeting, and after further discussions with constituents and others on issues related to autism, I decided to request a debate on the matter.
 During this debate, I will briefly describe the effects of autism and explain the National Institute for Health and Care Excellence’s diagnostic assessment standard.
 I will also question why that standard is not being adhered to, explain the impact of late diagnosis and propose a way forward to the Minister.

 All my constituents who contacted me about this issue are very concerned about the time taken for diagnosis.
 Does my hon.
-Friend agree that it is important to have a consistent approach right across the country on this—like in Wales, where last year the Welsh Government introduced a national autism strategy?
+Friend agree that it is important to have a consistent approach right across the country—like in Wales, where last year the Welsh Government introduced a national autism strategy?

 The hon.
 Gentleman talked about diagnosis times.
 In Northern Ireland, we fall foul of the 13-week standard, with some times peaking at 22 months.
 We have a vast shortage of psychologists.
 Does he agree that a massive recruitment drive is needed to reduce those times and achieve the standard?

 The hon.
-Gentleman makes a very good point; I will be referring to the requirement of additional resources later.
+Gentleman makes a very good point; I will refer to the requirement of additional resources later.

 Autism usually first manifests itself in young children: four to five years old is the average age at which it is diagnosed, with girls being diagnosed later and less frequently than boys.
 Some people are not diagnosed until they are adults, after which they are then able to make better sense of things.
 Some of the early signs of autism include underdeveloped communication and attention skills, such as not establishing eye contact or responding to one’s name.
 It is widely acknowledged that autism can be reliably diagnosed at age two, and that early diagnosis is absolutely critical to allow parents and carers to receive the support they need so that they can give their child the best start in life that they can.
 It is safe to say that everyone supporting a child with autism benefits from early diagnosis.